-- Act effectively and responsively in maintaining and preserving the character and amenities of the Suburb, including developing practical guidance on addressing any emerging issues that may affect this - Ensure that the Scheme of Management expenditures are managed consistent with the requirements of the Scheme, and to endeavour to keep them within a predicted range consistent with the actual needs of administering the Scheme of Management over time - Invest in improvements to the Trust's estate that will benefit residents of the Suburb - Ensure the Trust's own long-term future as the Suburb's regulatory body.
+- Act effectively and responsively in maintaining and preserving the character and amenities of the Suburb, including developing practical guidance on addressing any emerging issues that may affect this - Ensure that the Scheme of Management expenditures are managed consistent with the requirements of the Scheme, and to endeavour to keep them within a predicted range consistent with the actual needs of administering the Scheme of Management over time - Invest in improvements to the Trust's estate that will benefit residents of the Suburb, including the provision of additional amenities of benefit to residents, improvement of the Trust's own public estate, and addressing emerging issues such as succession tree planting.
+Detailed plans for these will be developed over the coming years as funds and other resources permit

+Ensure the Trust's own long-term future as the Suburb's regulatory body.

 In line with the aims of the reserves and investments policy, and with the risk management strategies in place, we believe that the Trust is a Going Concern at the date of approving the report and accounts.
-The budget for 2023/2024 takes into account the likely impact of known threats to income, and remedial measures will be put in place as and when necessary, to ensure that the Trust remains a Going Concern and can maintain its core business activities.
+The budget for 2024/25 and 18-month cash-flow projection takes into account the likely impact of known threats to income, and remedial measures will be put in place as and when necessary, to ensure that the Trust remains a Going Concern and can maintain its core business activities.